 Hairstyles that work with curtain bangs

-There are very few cuts and styles that curtain bangs can’t be worn with, but these are a few of the best pairings.
+There are very few cuts and styles that this look can’t be worn with, but these are a few of the best pairings.

 Wearing a high ponytail with curtain bangs spells effortless chic.
 Whether you are heading out to the gym, the shops, or meeting friends, this look has the perfect balance of practicality and cuteness.

-- Curly hair: Curlies will want to keep plenty of length in their hair to balance out the curtain bangs and let their curls properly form with definition.
+- Curly hair: Those with curly hair will want to keep plenty of length in their hair to balance out the curtain bangs and let their curls properly form with definition.

-- Thin hair: For anyone with fine hair, curtain bangs can be a great way of adding face-framing volume.
+- Thin hair: Curtain bangs and fine hair can work!
+This is a great way of adding face-framing volume.
 Go for longer strands that can fall in wisps.

 Bangs are notoriously high maintenance, requiring regular trims and daily styling to ensure they fall just right.
 One of the great things about curtain bangs, however, is that they are somewhat lower maintenance; a lazy girl’s cut of choice.
-This is for two reasons: firstly, as the bangs are parted you can go longer between cuts as there isn’t the immediate need to keep hair out of your eyes.
-Secondly, you can style them to be as relaxed as you like or otherwise:
+This is for two reasons: Firstly, as the bangs are parted you can go longer between cuts as there isn’t the immediate need to keep hair out of your eyes.
+Secondly, you can style them to be as relaxed as you like or otherwise go for these options: